In his book The Tree of Yoga, BKS Iyengar makes the following statements:

 As long as the force of exclusion is enacted to counter the oscillating mind the consciousness will inevitably rise.
 Like holding a ball under the surface of the water, it can only be held under as long as there is a force to do so.
 The rising force of the ball is not in the ball but in its relationship to the medium it finds itself within; the water.
 The ball will only stay under as long as I have the strength and desire to keep it there.
 The force used to direct the wandering mind becomes the rebound force that causes the mind to rise up.

 Patanjali indicates that once concentration is established through volition, the nature of this concentration should be redirected towards the spaces between the thoughts.
-Our initial practice of directing the mind towards an object to achieve focus provides the means to observe the thoughts as they rise.
+Our initial practice of directing the mind towards an object to achieve focus provides the means to observe the thoughts as they arise.
 This is not so much the content of the thinking but the rising nature of thought itself.
 Those thoughts just keep on coming…

 By observing the gaps in the thinking process and moving into this space we collapse psychological time.